A resource for self-guided learning

 Sometimes, the order of the factors does not matter, other times you might want to specify the order because it is meaningful (e.g., “low”, “medium”, “high”), it improves your visualization, or it is required by a particular type of analysis.

-Here, one way to reorder our levels in the sex
+Here, one way to reorder our levels in the sex vector would be:

-# current order sex
+sex # current order

 [1] male female female male